richfaces/richfaces/TESTS.md

 Test Categories
 ===============

-Framework tests are categorized in several categories by purpose which determines, when and how often they will be run.
+Framework tests are categorized in several categories by purpose, which determines when and how often they will be run.

 To categorize a test, you can either:

-Annotate a test case:
+Annotate a test case with @Category:

     @RunWith(Arquillian.class)
     @Category(...)